 This is the step that most people associate with recording and the step you will be the most involved with.
 Typically by contemporary a cappella standards voices are recorded separately rather than as an ensemble.
 Each background part is recorded twice to add fullness and depth to the track.
-You will want to make sure you send your tracking engineer a MIDI map of your arrangement that you will be recording (including tempo changes, any changes to parts you have made over time, etc) and you will want to be sure that your singers know their parts well.
-It will waste everyone’s time if someone has to do more takes because they are learning their part as they sing.
+You will want to make sure you send your tracking engineer a MIDI map of your arrangement that you will be recording (including tempo changes, any changes to parts you have made over time, etc) and you will want to be sure that your singers know their parts well since more takes equals more time and money.
+Remember to sing with energy and dynamics!

-This is the other major step that people associate with recording.
-During mixing the track jumps into its “studio skin”.
+During mixing the track jumps into its “studio skin.”
 All of the effects (including reverb, EQ, compression, delay, etc) happen during this step as well as finalizing vocal levels.
 Your mixer will send an initial mix with their idea of what they think should happen with the song.
 From there you can give the mixing engineer notes (organized, polite notes) as to what changes you would like.
 Some engineers have a cap on how many revisions you are allowed to have, so be sure to prioritize your comments.
 Also, remember to take a step back and listen from an outsiders perspective (maybe even have someone else listen to it).
 It is easy to get caught up in little details, but the overall effect of the track is more important than hearing the alto line of the dubstep drop because they have the coolest rhythmic syllables you spent 2 years formulating.

 Now you know the process of recording an a cappella song!
-To find out more or to get started on recording YOUR group, reach out to me at firstname.lastname@example.org!
+For more information or to get started on recording YOUR group, reach out to me at firstname.lastname@example.org!

 I appreciate you stopping by.
 These blog posts will cover a variety of topics – if there is a topic you’d like me to cover let me know!